prebid/Prebid.js/modules/contxtfulRtdProvider.md

   "adUnitCode2": { "ReceptivityState": "Receptive" }
 }
 ```

+This module also integrates seamlessly with Google Ad Manager, ensuring that the `ReceptivityState` is available as early as possible in the ad serving process.

+## Usage: Injection in ortb2 for bidders

+Setting the `bidders` field in the configuration parameters enables Receptivity in the `ortb2` object through `getBidRequestData` for all the listed bidders.
+On a Bid Request Event, all bidders in the configuration will inherit the Receptivity data through `ortb2`
+Default is `[]` (an empty array)
+RECOMMENDED : Add all the bidders active like this `["bidderCode1", "bidderCode", "..."]`

 The `getBidRequestData` function writes receptivity to `ortb2Fragments.bidder[bidderCode]` for each bidder code in `bidders`.